Pain (De La Soul song)

-"Pain" is a song by American hip hop group De La Soul, featuring vocals from American hip hop recording artist Snoop Dogg. was released on June 1, 2016 as the second single of their ninth studio album and the Anonymous Nobody..., with the record labels AOI Records and Kobalt Label Services.
+"Pain" is a song by American hip hop group De La Soul, featuring vocals from American hip hop recording artist Snoop Dogg. was released on June 1, 2016 as the second single of their eighth studio album and the Anonymous Nobody..., with the record labels AOI Records and Kobalt Label Services.
 The song was produced by Supa Dave West.

 Music video

 The official music video for the song was released on December 7, 2016 and features many workers singing along with the song while working.